 Services and supplies you or your covered dependent receives while in the custody of any law enforcement authorities or while in jail, prison, or any other detention facility (for example, a juvenile hall or correctional camp) are not covered.
-In the event a court orders the Plan to cover an inmate or any other detainee, the pre-authorization requirements, the increased cost-sharing requirements for not using AH Providers, AH Facilities, or PPO providers/facilities, and all other Plan requirements will still apply to such inmate or other detainee.
+In the event that state law or a court order requires coverage of an inmate or any other detainee, the pre-authorization requirements, the Choice of Facilities (generally requiring the use of AH Facilities) and Choice of Providers (generally requiring the use of AH Providers or PPO providers) sections, and all other Plan requirements will still apply to such inmate or other detainee.